NoNameAA/Movie_analysis/README.md

              import numpy as np
              from scipy import stats
              import matplotlib.pyplot as plt
     Expected: Do statistic test (T-test, U-Test and ordinary least squares) for audience_average and critic_average.
-Discuss if audience reviews and critic reviews have same means or not.
+Discuss if audience reviews and critic reviews have the same means or not.
-    OutPut: results of statistic test and three plots
+    OutPut: results of statistic test, and three plots

 3. compare_audi_crit.py
     Running Command: python3 compare_audi_crit.py
     input: process_data.py
            rotten-tomatoes.json.gz